Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Symmetry-Breaking Constraints

 \section{Symmetry-Breaking Constraints}

 It has been observed previously that the optimal quantum circuit design is not necessarily unique.
-The paper by \cite{JungChoi2021-MultiCommodityNetwork} observes that empty gates do not affect the overall circuit, and constraints are added to force empty gates to appear at the end.
-The work by \cite{IwamaEtAl2002-TransformationRulesDesigning} presents multiple transformations that lead to new circuits with equivalent outputs (but not necessarily the same quantum cost).
-Inspired by these observations, this section introduces three different swap operations that result in a different but equivalent circuit with the same cost.
-It will be proven that repeatedly applying these operations eventually results in a circuit that is \emph{unswappable}, i.e., no further swaps can be applied.
+The paper \cite{JungChoi2021-MultiCommodityNetwork} observes that empty gates do not affect the overall circuit, and constraints are added to force empty gates to appear at the end.
+Reference \cite{IwamaEtAl2002-TransformationRulesDesigning} presents multiple transformations that lead to new circuits with equivalent outputs (but not necessarily the same quantum cost).
+Inspired by these observations, this section defines three different swap operations -- \emph{Swap 1}, \emph{Swap 2}, and \emph{Swap 3} -- that result in a different but equivalent circuit with the same cost.

+It will be proven that repeatedly applying these operations eventually results in a circuit that is \emph{unswappable}, i.e., no further swaps of these types can be applied.
 This makes it possible to introduce symmetry-breaking constraints that limit the search to unswappable circuits, without loss of optimality.
 After all, every swappable quantum circuit is associated with an unswappable quantum circuit that has the same cost.
+The swaps used in this paper are introduced below, and future works may expand the list to eliminate additional symmetries.

 \begin{itemize} \item \emph{Swap 1: Empty Gate.} If gate $d \in D$ is empty ($\sum_{q\in Q} t_q^d = 0$) and gate $d+1$ is not empty ($\sum_{q\in Q} t_q^{d+1} = 1$), then swap the two gates.

 \item \emph{Swap 2: Different Target.} If the target qubit $q \in Q$ of gate $d \in D$ is at a higher line than the target qubit $r\in Q$ of gate $d+1$ ($q > r$, lower in the diagram), and the target qubits do not neighbor a control qubit ($w_q^{d+1} = 0$ and $w_r^d = 0$), then swap the two gates.
 It was observed by \cite{IwamaEtAl2002-TransformationRulesDesigning} that the target qubits do not affect the control qubits in either direction, and hence the gates can safely be swapped.
 Example~\ref{fig:sym:dif:1}-\ref{fig:sym:dif:2} provides a visualization.